hed-standard/hed-specification/docs/source/03_HED_formats.md

 While HED definitions are allowed anywhere, the recommended style is to separate them into dummy categorical sidecar entries for readability.

-The sidecar does not have to provide an HED-relevant entry for every event file column.
+The sidecar does not have to provide a HED-relevant entry for every event file column.
 Columns with no corresponding sidecar entry are skipped during assembly of the HED annotation for an event file row.